 The view and whole experience is unrivaled, but there are indicators which would suggest the eco-trip or a land-based alternative experience may be preferable.

-We will want to gain an understanding of your ideal preference at the time of your booking onto the pilgrimage and will be happy to book a landing trip and/or an eco trip, and, if required, provide also a third option for anybody who does not want to take an Atlantic boat trip at all even if the conditions are favourable.
+We will want to gain an understanding of your ideal preference at the time of your booking onto the pilgrimage and will be happy to book a landing trip and/or an eco trip.
+A third option for anybody who does not want to take an Atlantic boat trip at all even if the conditions are favourable, would be to visit the Skellig Experience Visitors’ Centre and maybe the Tower at Bray Head instead.

-In case of interest in the boat trips, our aim would be to book a morning visit to and/or trip around the Skelligs, which would leave us back at Portmagee at about 2 pm, – in time to pick up some lunch on-the-go for heading North toward Lahinch, where our hotel for the night is located. (see plan B Below)
+We have now booked a morning visit to and another morning trip around the Skelligs, which should leave us back at Portmagee at about 2 pm, – in time to pick up some lunch on-the-go for heading North toward Lahinch, where our hotel for the night is located. (see plan B Below)

-If, however, nobody wants to take up the oportunity of visiting the Skellig islands, OR if there are no Skellig boats operating on the day, we will follow
+If, however, there are no Skellig boats operating on the day, we will follow

 Just under an hour will take us from Kilrush to our hotel for a late afternoon check -in, in the coastal town of Lahinch.
-Apart from Vladyka’s room, we have to organise ourselves into the available options of 4 Doubles and 6 Twin rooms, booked with breakfast.
+Apart from Vladyka’s room, we have booked 10 Twin rooms, with breakfast.

-OR there is also an option of getting back into the minibus for an evening drive, agreed for not too late after dinner, maybe to the Cliffs of Moher (this involves a bit of a walk once the visitor’s centre is closed) for a striking sunset on the cliffs, and on towards a little taste of the Irish stone desert, the barren “Burren”, finally finishing the day with a lively traditional music session in one of the towns nearby such as Lisdoonvarna, or Doolin before returning – maybe a little later than usual – to the hotel.
+OR there is also an option of getting back into the minibus for an afternoon drive, maybe to the Cliffs of Moher (this involves a bit of a walk once the visitor’s centre is closed) and on towards a little taste of the Irish stone desert, the barren “Burren”,

 Day 5: (Thursday)